knewbury01/SnipPipeServe/README.md

   ## Assess Security:

   * CogniCrypt produces reports of objects assessed, and errors found.
-These are piped ! into text files in CogniCryptResults
+These are piped ! into text files in CogniCryptResults.
+  * We supply the version of CogniCrypt that we use, however we did not distribute the rules, as they are a bit larger.
+You will have to obtain them from [here](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/download/2.0/JCA_rules.zip)
+  * then unzip in the containKeyword directory.
   5) Finally ready to assess correctness of crypto API usage in these snippets